Holy Paladin Healing Spec, Builds, and Talents — Battle for Azeroth (BfA) 8.1.5

 - Beacon of Faith is an active ability with no cooldown.
 It allows you to place a second Beacon of Light on a different target.
 The second Beacon target will receive the same healing as the first one, but both beacons have 30% reduced efficiency (when compared to not using this talent).

 - Beacon of Virtue replaces Beacon of Light.
 It has a 15-second cooldown, and it lasts 8 seconds.
 It allows you to place a Beacon of Light on the target, which also affects 3 injured allies within 30 yards.
 All 4 targets are healed for 40% of all healing you do for the 8-second duration.
 Your Flash of Light and Holy Light casts on these targets will refund 25% of their Mana cost.

-For progression raiding, Beacon of Faith is the recommended talent on this row.
+For the Avenging Crusader build, Beacon of Faith is the recommended talent on this row.
 Having a Beacon for each tank is incredibly powerful.
-It removes the need to swap your Beacon between tanks during the encounter; as well as providing support to both tanks if they are both taking damage at the same time.
+It removes the need to swap your Beacon between tanks during the encounter, as well as providing support to both tanks if they are taking damage at the same time.

-Divine Purpose will be useful on encounters where only one tank at a time ever takes damage, or you are consistently out of range of one of the tanks.
+Divine Purpose is very useful with the Glimmer of Light build as it increases your casts of Holy Shock.
+Divine Purpose also has uses on encounters where only one tank at a time ever takes damage, or you are consistently out of range of one of the tanks.

 For Mythic+ dungeons, Beacon of Virtue is highly recommended, and we consider it by far the best talent in almost every situation.

 10. PvP Talents (War Mode)